Traewelling/line-colors/README.md

 ## Contributing

+If a line operates in a local transport network/"Verkehrsverbund", the network's line color shall be preferred.<br>
+Local transport networks usually have line colors for:

+- suburban lines / "S-Bahn"
+- subway lines / "U-Bahn"
+- tramway lines / "Straßenbahn, Stadtbahn"
+- bus lines / "Bus"

 I'd be very happy if this file could expand very fast, so please feel free to add more lines by opening a PR. <br>

 **BUT FIRST**

 - Check that entries are sorted first by `shortOperatorName` and then `lineName`
-- Add a source where data can be proved (somewhere from the internet, like a timetable PDF...)
+- Reference a source in your PR where data can be proved (somewhere from the internet, like a timetable PDF...)
+  - Don't add it to `sources.json`, just mention it in your PR
 - All entries in the CSV (except `lineName`) shall be in lower case

 ## Examples